sudheerbhuvana/pterodactyl-eggs/README.md

-# Parkers Pterodactyl eggs repo
+# Fork of Parkers Pterodactyl eggs repo

-I am working on adding a large collection of public eggs for the Pterodactyl community.
+I will start to create a Place for more Eggs than in Parker Repo.

 With that I am also accepting PR's for new services and also updates to the current ones.